siyuanchai1999/siyuanchai/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 Here's Siyuan (柴思远)!
-I am a senior student major in Computer Science and Electrical Engineering at [Northwestern University](https://www.northwestern.edu/).
-My current research interest focuses on Operating System design, HPC, ML and the intesection of them.
+I am an incoming CS Ph.D. at UIUC.
+I will be working with Prof. [Tianyin Xu](https://tianyin.github.io/) in the Fall.
+I finished my undergraduate at [Northwestern University](https://www.northwestern.edu/).
+My current research interest focuses on operating systems, memory and network verification.

-Right now, I am working closely with Prof. [Peter Dinda](http://pdinda.org/) in [Prescience Lab](http://plab.cs.northwestern.edu/).
+Right now, I am a research intern at Tencent working on network verification.
+At Northwestern, I am working closely with Prof. [Peter Dinda](http://pdinda.org/) in [Prescience Lab](http://plab.cs.northwestern.edu/).
 We focus on kernel-level development and operating system designs.
 I am also part of [Image and Video Processing Lab](https://ivpl.northwestern.edu/) led by Prof. [Aggelos Katsaggelos](https://ivpl.northwestern.edu/people/current-members/aggelos-katsaggelos/).
 I worked on AI in Medical Imaging there.
 <!-- Before I transferred to Northwestern in 2018, I was in [Washington Univserity in St. Louis](https://wustl.edu/) where I worked with Prof. [Xuan Zhang](https://xzgroup.wustl.edu/people/xuan-silvia-zhang/) on autonomous driving simulation.  -->